Jeiwan/uniswapv3-book/src/milestone_2/tick-bitmap-index.md

 }
 ```

 When there's liquidity provided in different price ranges, we cannot simply calculate the target tick.
 We need to **find it**.
 Thus, we need to index all ticks that have liquidity and then use the index to find ticks to "inject" enough liquidity for a swap.
-In this step, we're going to implement such index.
+In this step, we're going to implement such an index.

 ## Bitmap